-In this forum, the supervisor and students will discuss patient cases, which are picked from the Clinical Internship or Externship, or other cases chosen by faculty.
-The supervisor and students will review the diagnosis, including the pulse, tongue, and symptoms, discuss the thought process behind formulating the diagnosis, and discuss the treatment plan with acupuncture and Chinese herbal medicine.
-The forum provides engaging discussions and provides various opinions and possibilities as to the diagnostic and treatment approach for each case.
-Students will be able to use this case-based discussion to synthesize the Classical theoretical foundation learned thus far in the program.
-The ability to logically formulate a treatment plan based on differentiation of syndromes is a skill every practitioner must continue to develop.
-In the advanced practice clinical forums, students continue to cultivate this ability.
+The focus of this forum is to discuss patient cases selected from the Clinical Internship or Externship, or other cases chosen by faculty.
+The supervisor and students will review the diagnosis, including pulse, tongue, and symptoms, and discuss the thought process behind formulating the diagnosis, treatment plan with acupuncture, and Chinese herbal medicine.
+The forum facilitates engaging discussions and diverse perspectives on diagnostic and treatment approaches for each case.
+Through case-based discussions, students synthesize the Classic theoretical foundation learned in the program and develop the ability to logically formulate coherent treatment plans based on differentiation of syndromes, a crucial skill for every practitioner.
+The advanced practice clinical forums are aimed at further cultivating this ability, based on Classic Chinese medical theories.